 I need a month break

 Marketing automation tools allow users to set their preferences during the subscription process.
-Preferences could be based on time, content or both.
-Time-based emails allow audiences to choose their specific cadence for emails.
-Content allows them to pick the type of content they want to see in their emails.
-You can also use a combination of both in the subscription forms.
+Preferences could be based on time, content, or both.
+Time-based emails allow audiences to choose their preferred cadence.
+The content-based method allows them to pick the type of content they want to see in their emails.
+You can also use a combination of both in your subscription forms.

-Now that you have subscribers, you know what they want, you know how often they want – what’s the next step?
+Now that you have subscribers, know what they want, and how often they want it – what’s the next step?
 It is to get these subscribers to click and perform a certain action.
 Enter – CTAs.
-I cannot stress more about how important calls-to-action are on emails, without which there is no point of email marketing in the first place.
-Including a call-to-action in place of a text link can increase conversion rates by as much as 28%.
-CTA conversion rates indicate the success of email marketing campaign.
+I cannot stress enough how important calls-to-action are in emails; without them, there’s no point in email marketing in the first place.
+Including a call-to-action button in place of a text link can increase conversion rates by as much as 28%.
+CTA conversion rates indicate the success of email marketing campaigns.

-How to optimize CTA?
+How do I optimize CTAs?
 Creating an actionable, inspiring and persuading call to action button is a high click opportunity in the email.
-Start with creating a contextual content around the CTA.
-As you may already know – ‘Shop Now’ is more effective than ‘Click Here’.
+Start with creating contextual content around the CTA.
+As you may already know – “Shop Now” is more effective than “Click Here.”
 Test some keywords for the business, offer, and the type of audience.
-Follow these simple steps:

 4. Offer something valuable

 Any marketer’s quick answer to increasing their subscriber list is to offer informative content.
-When you offer something valuable to subscribers, you build a genuinely interesting mailing list that comes with a lower unsubscription rate.
+When you offer something valuable to subscribers, you build a mailing list of genuinely interested leads that results in a lower unsubscribe rate.
 Your emails will be perceived as spam or promotional when they do not offer value.

-Because you are giving away something for free, you cannot ask too much from the audience.
-Keep the questions limited – an email address alone would suffice in many cases or include the name and email address.
+When asking people to subscribe to your mailing list, you cannot ask for too much information from your audience.
+Keep the questions limited – an email address alone would suffice in many cases, or alternatively, ask for only name and email address.

 What to offer ?
-This depends on the niche and what you want the customers to perceive your brand as.
+This depends on the niche and how you want customers to perceive your brand.
 It could be a free download of a white paper or a case study.
-Offering a free trial of the product can encourage the audience to use it, understand it or in the least, will serve as free branding.
+Also, offering a free trial of your product can encourage the audience to use it and understand it.
+Plus, it results in increased brand recognition.

-If you tag a sense of urgency to valuable content, chances of opting for the offer increases.
-Grammarly uses this in their email content by offering 50% off on taking a premium account, which is their product.
+If you include a sense of urgency around your valuable content, chances of new leads opting for the offer increase.
+Grammarly uses this in their email content by offering 50% off on taking a premium account.

 5. Provide exclusive offers to your loyal customers

-Now that you have a list of subscribers, it’s important to differentiate between the loyal email readers from those who occasionally do or do not open them at all (there’s another approach to such subscribers – you’ll find later).
-Making your email readers feel special consistently is a great way to up the excitement and trust factor.
+Now that you have a list of subscribers, it’s important to differentiate loyal email readers from those who occasionally do or do not open them at all (there’s another approach to such subscribers – learn more about that below).
+Making your readers consistently feel special is a great way to increase the excitement and trust factor.
 It will also encourage them to check for brand updates in their inboxes.
 This is the way to go to build a niche community.

 6. Unique subject lines with interesting email content

 Email recipients look at the sender name and subject line before they decide to open.
 Most email service providers show 40-60 characters of subject lines along with the opening line of the email message.
 It’s good to include compelling and clear subject lines.
-Gmail shows close to 120 characters which include subject line as well as the first line of the email.
-Here is the chance to intrigue the reader with a question or facts related to the industry in the subject line.
+Gmail displays close to 120 characters, which include subject line as well as the first line of your email.
+This is your chance to intrigue the reader with a question or interesting fact related to the industry in the subject line.

-7. Include ‘unsubscribe’ or ‘manage subscriptions’ in emails
+7. Include “unsubscribe” or “manage subscription” options in emails

-Though you can create emails with high interactive content, few subscribers don’t engage with them as often as you would want them, and then one fine day they choose to unsubscribe from the mailing list.
-It is quite common to come across such unsubscriptions.
-Ideally, you should look forward to 0% unsubscription rate, but it is mandatory to include the ‘unsubscribe’ button in emails.
-Make the unsubscription process as easy as possible for email recipients.
+Though you can create emails with highly interactive content, some subscribers won’t engage with them as often as you would like.
+Then, out of nowhere, they choose to unsubscribe from the mailing list.
+It is quite common to come across such unsubscribes.
+Ideally, you should look forward to a 0% unsubscribe rate, but it is mandatory to include the “unsubscribe” button in emails.
+Make the unsubscribe process as easy as possible for email recipients.

 8. Having a dedicated IP address

-When the business starts leaning more on email marketing, one should start learning about dedicated internet protocols (IPs).
-Let’s understand email deliverability before digging deep into IP.
-Did you know that the email deliverability depends highly on the IP reputation?
+Did you know that the email deliverability depends highly on the IP’s reputation?
 It does.
-The higher the number of emails gets ‘spammed’ or ‘trashed’, the lower your IP reputation is.
+The higher the number of emails that get flagged as spam, the lower your IP reputation will be.
 And vice-versa.

-So, when you increase your email marketing efforts and do that typically through a single IP, you may be at high risk of keeping out of the recipients’ inboxes.
-Most of the email service providers use a collection of shared IP addresses to send the emails – i.e more companies use a single IP.
-This means the email deliverability depends on other companies email deliverability scores.
-But with a dedicated IP, you alone have control over the deliverability of emails and the reputation is not determined by third parties.
+So, when you increase your email marketing efforts and do that typically through a single IP, you run the risk of your emails never arriving in their intended inboxes.
+Most email service providers use a collection of IP addresses to send emails, which are shared by various companies.
+This means your email deliverability depends on other companies’ email deliverability scores.
+But, with a dedicated IP, you alone have control over the deliverability of emails and your reputation is not determined by third parties.

 When do you need a dedicated IP address?
-When you send a consistent high-volumes of emails with high email engagement – typically around 100,000 email messages per week.
-Since you are the only influence, make sure that the list consists of email addresses which are authentic.
-Email service providers monitor the reputation of dedicated IPs to ensure that emails have high deliverability score.
+Let’s say you consistently send a high volume of emails with high email engagement rates.
+Perhaps you’re sending around 100,000 emails per week.
+Since you are the only influence on the IP’s reputation, it’s your responsibility to ensure your email list consists of authentic email addresses.
+Email service providers monitor the reputation of dedicated IPs to ensure that emails have high deliverability scores.

 9. Disclose your location

-When your business is on different continents or even countries, make sure that you are compliant with each country’s email legislations before planning the email campaigns.
+When your business is in a different country, make sure that you are compliant with each country’s email legislation before planning your marketing campaign.

 If you have the USA and Canada geographies in the business plan, read the CAN-SPAM and the Canada Anti-Spam Legislation (CASL) carefully.
 They require you to include the physical business address in the footer of all the emails.
 If you are email marketing in Europe, you will need to be compliant with GDPR regulations that will come into force on 25th May 2018.

 With the advent of email marketing, direct postal mail has become obsolete.
 And the same was thought about email when social media came into vogue.
-But email marketing has survived the scare and is here to stay and today, remains the most effective marketing tool.
-Even though it’s powerful, the red flag is you have no control over the unresponsiveness – while you can try and reduce the unresponsiveness, you cannot totally eliminate it.
+But email marketing has survived the scare and is here to stay.
+Today, it remains the most effective marketing tool in use.
+Even though it’s powerful, the main risk is that you have no control over unresponsiveness – while you can try and reduce unresponsiveness, you cannot totally eliminate it.

-Let’s look at the bright side, what can you do to increase the engagement of non-engaged users?
+Let’s look on the bright side, what can you do to increase the engagement of non-engaged users?
 Number one, religiously engage with them over emails.
-If you see them for the first time in a month or two, send an email reading, ‘Nice to see you, It’s your first time in awhile, we’re glad you’re back’ – LinkedIn does this effectively.
+If you see them for the first time in a month or two, send an email reading, “Nice to see you, it’s your first time in awhile, we’re glad you’re back” – LinkedIn does this effectively.

-Hope you include the above practices in your email marketing efforts, if you are already using some, please let us know in the comments below.
+I hope you include the above best practices in your email marketing efforts.
+If you are already using some, or leverage additional best practices, please let us know in the comments below.